Looking to supercharge your running skills? Well, you’re in for a treat!

 Do as many push-ups as possible with good form to complete one set.
 Aim for three sets.

 Exercise To Improve Running No – 4.
 The Twisting Lunge

 This lunge variation is a great core exercise that also increases lower body strength, coordination, and balance.

 Also, the twisting motion forces the glutes to contract more fully while it engages the core.

-Assume an athletic position while holding a dumbbell or a medicine ball in front of you with elbows bent at approximately 90-degree angle.
+Assume an athletic position while holding a dumbbell or a medicine ball in front of you with elbows bent at approximately a 90-degree angle.

 Step forward with your right foot into a lunge position.

 Then, while keeping your knee on the right foot, twist your upper body to the right.